-IMPORTANT NOTE: Some single phase units are equipped with a single-pole contactor.
-Exercise caution when servicing as only one leg of the power supply is broken with the contractor.
+Note: Some single phase units are equipped with a single pole contactor.
+Caution must be exercised when servicing as only one leg of the power supply is broken with the contactor.

 To wire the unit, make the following high and low voltage connections.